liampulles/barneschapters-python/README.md

 Combines Barnes &amp; Noble's scene index information with an OGM format (.txt) chapter file to create descriptive chapters.

 ## Required Software
-`lxml` is needed for XPath searching and `request` for fast page downloading.
-Both can be installed with `pip`, i.e.
+`lxml` is needed for XPath searching.
+Either install using your systems package manager, or using `pip`:
 ```
-pip install lxml request
+pip install lxml
 ```